 The Trust's Chief Compliance Officer reports regularly to the Board to review and discuss compliance issues and fund and adviser risk assessments.
 At least annually, the Trust's Chief Compliance Officer provides the Board with a report reviewing the adequacy and effectiveness of the Trust's policies and procedures and those of its service providers, including the adviser.
-The report addresses the operation of the policies and procedures of the Trust and each service provider since the date of the last report; any material changes to the policies and procedures since the date of the last report; any recommendations for material changes to the policies and procedures since the date of the last report.
+The report addresses the operation of the policies and procedures of the Trust and each service provider since the date of the last report; any recommendations for material changes to the policies and procedures; and any material compliance matters since the date of the last report.

 The Board receives reports from the funds' service providers regarding operational risks and risks related to the valuation and liquidity of portfolio securities.
-The Trust's Fair Value Pricing Committee makes regular reports to the Board concerning investments for which market quotations are not readily available.
+The Adviser makes regular reports to the Board concerning investments for which market quotations are not readily available.
 Annually, the independent registered public accounting firm reviews with the Audit Committee its audit of the funds' financial statements, focusing on major areas of risk encountered by the funds and noting any significant deficiencies or material weaknesses in the funds' internal controls.
 Additionally, in connection with its oversight function, the Board oversees fund management's implementation of disclosure controls and procedures, which are designed to ensure that information required to be disclosed by the Trust in its periodic reports with the SEC are recorded, processed, summarized, and reported within the required time periods.
 The Board also oversees the Trust's internal controls over financial reporting, which comprise policies and procedures designed to provide reasonable assurance regarding the reliability of the Trust's financial reporting and the preparation of the Trust's financial statements.